-In her effort to make this connection, however, she omits explicit acknowledgment of the patient's fear, which perhaps contributes to his nonresponsiveness.
-As an alternative, the physician might have acknowledged that she heard the patient's statement about fear of death: "You're worried you might not be around as long as you'd like because of this diabetes.
+In her effort to make this connection, however, Dr. B omits explicit acknowledgment of the patient's fear, which perhaps contributes to his unresponsiveness.
+As an alternative, the physician might have acknowledged that she registered the patient's statement about fear of death: "You're worried you might not be around as long as you'd like because of this diabetes.
 That must be a pretty scary thought."
-Once the patient felt understood, the doctor could then pair with him: "You know, Martin, that's what I'm worried about too.
+Once the patient felt understood, the doctor could first express appreciation of this disclosure: "Thank you for sharing this very difficult thought with me," and then pair with him: "You know, Martin, that's what I'm worried about too.
 That's why I keep coming back to the issue of control.
 We both want the same thing-for you to be around long enough to see that cute little son of yours grow up.
 Can we talk about this?"

 But none of this happens.
-Instead, the doctor returns to the agenda of Packing, and the patient returns to the agenda of Pain.
+Instead, the doctor returns to her agenda of wound packing and the patient returns to his agenda of pain.
 No mutually agreed upon agenda has been established, and the opportunity to simultaneously cut through the patient's defensiveness and the physician's frustration is lost.

 The physician attempts to pack the wound but the patient's whimpers and moans force her to abandon the procedure.
 She asks him about the medication he is taking for pain.
-The patient uses the question as an opportunity to tell the story of his hospital stay, an elaboration of his Pain agenda.
+The patient uses the question as an opportunity to tell the story of his hospital stay, an elaboration of his pain agenda.